hyriver/pygeoogc/README.rst

 Features
 --------

-PyGeoOGC is a part a software stack for retrieving and processing hydrology and climatology dataset.
+PyGeoOGC is a part of a software stack for retrieving and processing hydrology and climatology dataset.
 This package provides general interfaces to web services that are based on `ArcGIS RESTful <https://en.wikipedia.org/wiki/Representational_state_transfer>`__, `WMS <https://en.wikipedia.org/wiki/Web_Map_Service>`__, and